 Sanction Scanner Solution

-With its strong API support, Sanction Scanner automatically performs all AML control processes of organizations from opening a customer account to customer transactions within seconds.
-Sanctions Scanner features a global database of sanctions, PEP, blocked contacts, and searched lists.
-With our AML Name Screening Software can perform the required CDD and KYC transactions in accordance with their obligations.
-Furthermore, Our Transaction Monitoring Software can automatically detect high-risk and suspicious activities so that Online Payment Fraud is detected and the damages caused by these crimes can be minimized.
+With its strong API support, Sanction Scanner automatically performs all AML check online processes of organizations from opening a customer account to customer transactions within seconds.
+Sanction Scanner features a global database of sanctions, PEP, blocked contacts, and searched lists.
+AML Name Screening Software can perform the required CDD and KYC transactions by their obligations.
+Furthermore, Transaction Monitoring Software can automatically detect high-risk and suspicious activities so that Online Payment Fraud is detected and the damages caused by these crimes can be minimized.
 For detailed information, you can contact us.